Usman2661/NewsService/readme.md

 1. Clone the repo

-2. In the root create a file caled .env to prevent having secrets in git codebase and add the following:
+2. In the root create a file caled .env to prevent having secrets in git codebase and ability to change in (dev,stage, production environments) and add the following:
 ```powershell
 dbPort=<Port_For_Database_Here>
 dbName=<Database_Name_Here>